applyQC: Apply Quality Control Flags

 Description

 This function examines the quality-control ("QC") flags within an argoFloats object that was created by readProfiles().
 By default, it replaces all suspicious data with NA values, so they will not appear in plots or be considered in calculations.
 This is an important early step in processing, because suspicious Argo floats commonly report data that are suspicious based on statistical and physical measures, as is illustrated in the “Examples” section.
-See section 3.3 of Kelley et al. (2021) for more on this function.
+See section 3.3 of Kelley et al. (2021) for more information about this function.

 Usage